JustineLicuanan/sds-report-generation-system/README.md

 - Added a member list in organization profile.
 - Added a page for editing an announcement.
-- Added a announcement page for organization.
+- Added an announcement page for organization.
+- Added a pdf viewer.

 ### Version 0.10.2